Breaking News: UK Government Announces Proposal for Full Ban on UK Ivory Trade

-On 6 October the government announced a proposal for a full ban on ivory trade in the UK.
-To acknowledge this welcome news, we wrote a second letter to Theresa May, which we delivered to Downing St on 7 October along with the open letter below that called for this action.
+After we had written the open letter below to Prime Minister May, to be delivered on the day of our protest on 7 October, we heard the day before that the government had announced a proposal for a full ban on ivory trade!
+To acknowledge this welcome news, we wrote a second letter to Theresa May which we delivered along with our open letter that called for this action.

-Letter to Theresa May acknowledging proposal for a full ban
+Letter to Theresa May acknowledging the government’s proposal for a full ban

 7 October 2017